-During the year ended June 30, 2020, P.S.
-Arts adopted ASU 2018-08, Not-For-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which provides clarification and improvement on the scope and the accounting guidance for contributions received and contributions made.
+During the year ended June 30, 2021, P.S.
+Arts adopted ASU 2014-09, Revenue from Contracts with Customers (Topic 606) requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 P.S.
 Arts adopted this ASU using the modified retrospective approach.
 The adoption of this ASU did not have a material effect on the financial statements.